To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “We believe … there will be problems in the house on Wednesday because people don’t feel that the president has met his obligations in terms of answering questions and being held accountable in the house.
 So he might be in for a rough ride on Wednesday in terms of the questions he might be asked and the manner in which it might be dealt with in the house.

-“But that’s what happens when one disrespects Parliament.
+We want answers now“But that’s what happens when one disrespects Parliament.
 You can’t disrespect Parliament [and] then come and expect it to simply bow before you.
 It is going to be very robust.”

 Although the president is expected to answer only six questions and four supplementary follow-up questions on each question, EFF spokesperson Mbuyiseni Ndlozi told the SABC earlier this month that the party would ask about Nkandla when Zuma appeared in Parliament again.